List of non-Japanese sumo wrestlers

-This is a list of foreign-born professional sumo wrestlers by country and/or ethnicity of origin, along with original name, years active in sumo wrestling, and highest rank attained.
+This is a list of professional sumo wrestlers who are either foreign-born or of mixed heritage by country and/or ethnicity of origin, along with original name, years active in sumo wrestling, and highest rank attained.
+Noted if applicable are Japanese hometown, naturalization, and sumo elder status.
 Names in bold indicate a still-active wrestler.

+As of September 2026, there have been 216 wrestlers listing a foreign country as their place of origin on the official ranking sheet; a figure not accounting for foreign-born wrestlers credited with a Japanese hometown.